ofallonlabs/saeedmirshekari/_src/blog/a-researcher-transitioning-from-academia-to-become-a-data-scientist-do-this.md

 ---
 layout: blog_base_fatima.njk
-title: A Researcher Transitioning from Academia to Become a Data Scientist?
+title: From Academia to Become a Data Scientist?
 Do This!
 description: "Data science is all about exploring new opportunities.
 If you have been in academia for years and want to become a data scientist, you need proper guidance.
 Here’s what you need to do. "
-meta_title: Switching from Academia to Data Science Field, Do This | O’Fallon Labs
+meta_title: from Academia to Data Science Field, Do This
 meta_description: If you’re an individual switching from academia to the industry as a data scientist, don’t panic.
 Keep reading to find out what you need to do.